 The current market situation offers various third-party testing solutions but few options for the home grower.
 But this is changing.
 Let’s see how:

-There are two primary testing types:
+There are two primary testing solutions:

 - Tests conducted by consumers at home

-- Third-party laboratory testing or on-site business testing
+- Third-party laboratory testing or on-site business testing solutions

 The latter is essential for a healthy market, but the consumer needs more solutions to verify the product at home.
 This not only holds businesses accountable, hopefully inspiring a truthful approach to their marketing and product, but also offers a window for consumers to become more educated about the product, promoting understanding, curiosity, and further destigmatization.